What Is a Koan?

 The Territory of Koans: How They Work with You

 “Bring me the Rhinoceros Fan.”

 So, that’s not making a lot of sense.
 But it’s sort of really interesting and strange, and does something to you, and you can start to feel the rhino in your body.

 The koan seduces us into participating with the world and being immersed in the world.

 Koans Speak to the Body

-Koans have a way of reminding us we have a body and reside in form as well as emptiness: Who is hearing?; What Is This?
-How Is My Hand Like Buddha’s Hand? — are some helpful companions.
+Koans have a way of reminding us we have a body and reside as form as well as emptiness: Who Is Hearing?
+What Is This?
+How Is My Hand Like Buddha’s Hand? are some helpful companions.

 Where Do Koans Come From?

 Most of them are old, and originally from Chinese teachers, but new ones are developed all the time.
 Many koans are records of conversations between teachers.
 All the major koan collections include comments and verses written later as commentary to the original case or story.
 Gradually, people began to use all of these case records in meditation.
 More on our Koan Zen History page…